eltoob/kalmandocumatation/source/index.html.md

   "finished"
 )
 ```
+Level progression events helps you track your player throughout the game.
+While we only support a string as a level, you can track sub_levels by giving a unique name to each sublevel (`level1_part1`)

 Field | Type | Required | Example | Meaning
 ----- | ---- | -------- | ------- | -------
 level | string | required | 'level1' | describes the level completion